Becoming Colette

 Becoming Colette is a 1991 German-British-French biographical drama film written by Ruth Graham, directed by Danny Huston and starring Klaus Maria Brandauer and Mathilda May as Henry Gauthier-Villars and Colette respectively.
 It was originally entitled Colette.

 Plot

-During one of her avant-garde theater performances, Colette notices that her ex-husband, Willy Gauthier-Villars, is in the audience, prompting her to reminisce about her development from ingenue in rural Burgundy to novelist in Paris.
+During one of her avant-garde theater performances, Colette notices that her ex-husband, Willy Gauthier-Villars, is in the audience, prompting her to reminisce about her development from ingénue in rural Burgundy to novelist in Paris.
 It follows Colette's life in her twenties and thirties, her marriage to libertine Willy, her relationship with the younger yet well-experienced actress Polaire, and the publication of her first novels under Willy's name.